How can counseling/psychotherapy help me?

 A Natal Chart is a frozen picture of the cosmos at the exact time and location of your birth, which in Astrology is viewed as a time and place divinely chosen to provide the perfect circumstances and qualities you need to support you in your evolution, growth, and learning.

 Astrology has many correspondences with Depth Psychology and Kabbalah.
 For example, in Astrology, the Sun, Moon, and Ascendant/Rising Sign correspond to the psychological Self, Ego, and Persona.
 We gain much by developing an understanding of the balance of signs, elements, planetary emphasis, aspect patterns, and energy influences that characterize the Natal Chart.
 When we place the Natal Chart onto the Kabbalistic Tree of Life we gain even deeper insight into the particular themes, initiations, gifts, strengths, and challenges that our Soul chose to develop and work with in this ego-body incarnation.

-Integrating Astrology and Kabbalah into the process of Depth Psychotherapy allows us to address 'symptoms' and challenges in the context of Soul and Spiritual growth where they can be seen as opportunities for evolution and intiatory experiences.
+Integrating Astrology and esoteric science into the process of Depth Psychotherapy allows us to address 'symptoms' and challenges in the context of Soul and Spiritual growth where they can be seen as opportunities for evolution and intiatory experiences.
 We use the natal chart both diagnostically and therapeutically in conjunction with counseling and energy medicine to achieve balance, harmony, authenticity and healing at all levels of being.

 "...astrology represents the summation of all the psychological knowledge of antiquity."

 "There is nothing random about life's events: every single thing, good and bad, is sent to us

 purposefully in order to prompt us to eventually question the purpose of our lives and to try to get to know

 the Upper Power that is orchestrating our world".